Snicon/Magic-Form-JavaScript/README.md

 # Magic-Form-JavaScript
-ade as a project within the Hyperskill.org platform.
+Made as a project within the Hyperskill.org platform.

+While the code is more or less spaghetti🍝 at its finest my main foucs has been playing around with localStorage as that is something I have not had the chance to do before.